 For BPSK modulation with DCM, the input stream is broken into groups of NCBPS,ubits B0, B1, …, BNCBPS,u.
 Each bit Bkis BPSK modulated to a sample dk'.
 This generates the samples for the lower half of the data subcarriers.
 For the upper half of the subcarriers, the samples are generated as dk+NSD'=dk'ejk+NSDπ, k=0, 1, …, NSD-1.

+DUP mode is used in combination with MCS0 + DCM and NSS=1.

+DUP80 mode is defined as a 484-tone RU whose content is replicated twice to occupy 80 MHz bandwidth.
+Within each 484-tone RU, DCM is applied as described above.

+DUP160 mode is defined as a 996-tone RU whose content is replicated twice to to occupy 160 MHz bandwidth.
+Within each 996-tone RU, DCM is applied as described above.

+DUP320 mode is defined as a 2x996-tone RU whose content is replicated twice to occupy 320 MHz bandwidth.
+Within each 2x996-tone RU, DCM is applied as described above.